webhauser/istlang/README.md

 # istlang
-Custom language interpreter based on objects execution with Postscript frontend to be usable somehow
+Custom language interpreter based on objects execution with Postscript frontend to be usable somehow.

+Tested under Linux, make and run from bash using ./cc.sh